Ray Nu'u

-Raymond Nu'u (born 28 April 1998) in a New Zealand rugby union player who plays for in the National Provincial Championship (NPC).
+Raymond Nu'u (born 28 April 1998) in a New Zealand rugby union player who played for in the National Provincial Championship (NPC) and is now playing in the ProD2 competition in France for Colomiers Rugby Club.
 His playing position is centre.

 Early life

 Nu'u attended St Andrew's College in Christchurch.
 He played for Canterbury age-group sides before linking up with the Crusaders Academy.
 Nu'u moved to Invercargill in 2018.

 Rugby career

 In 2018 Nu'u made his debut for in a 52–7 loss against on 31 August.
 He would go on to make 7 appearances in his maiden season.

 Nu'u played a further two seasons for Southland, making 27 appearances overall for the Stags.
 Nu'u scored his first try against on 14 September 2019; he would score another try against on 10 October that same season.